Organ donation key messages

 If you want to become a donor after you die you could save and improve the lives of up to nine people through organ donation and even more if you also donate tissue.

-There are currently more than 7000 people waiting for an organ transplant in the UK, and while more people from Black, Asian and minority ethnic backgrounds are receiving transplants than ever before, Black and Asian patients still wait longer than White patients for a transplant.
+More people from Black, Asian and minority ethnic backgrounds are receiving transplants than ever before, however, people with Black and Asian heritage still wait longer than White patients for a transplant.

-People can receive a transplant from someone of any ethnicity, however the most suitable match is likely to come from a donor of the same ethnicity.
+People can receive a transplant from someone of any ethnicity; however, the most suitable match is likely to come from a donor of the same ethnicity.

 Find out about organ donation across the rest of the UK: